hsorby/mapclientplugins.argonviewerstep/docs/index.rst

    **Argon Viewer** user interface for single view.

 Single View is for user to focus scenes from one region.
+In the middle is the sceneviewer weight, and all other widgets around it are dockable.

 Multi-Views
 ^^^^^^^^^^^

 :numref:`fig-argon-viewer-multiviews` shows the **Argon Viewer Step** user interface with multiple views.

 .. _fig-argon-viewer-multiviews:

 .. figure:: _images/argon-viewer-multiviews.png